 Only those proposals from eligible entities that meet the threshold criteria in Section III.C of this RFP will be evaluated according to the criteria set forth below.
 Applicants should directly and explicitly address these criteria as part of their proposal submittal.
 Each proposal will be rated using a point system.
-Non-tribal proposals will be evaluated based on a total of 100 points possible, and tribal proposals will be evaluated based on a total of 74 points possible since tribal proposals will not be scored under Criteria #3 (Location) or Criteria #6 (Regional Significance).
+Proposals will be evaluated based on a total of 100 points possible.